AnyChart/docs.anychart.com/Stock_Charts/Series/Column.md

 When a point is hovered, there is a crosshair being displayed over a hovered point.
 If there are several points belong to one time point, all of them are being hovered simultaneously.

-Crosshair is identified as a {api:anychart.core.stock.Plot#dateTimeHighlighter}.dateTimeHighlighter(){api}, so to change its color and thickness use {api}.stroke(){api} and {api}.thickness(){api}.
+Crosshair is identified as a {api:anychart.core.stock.Plot#dateTimeHighlighter}.dateTimeHighlighter(){api}, so we need to set the stroke color, thickness and style settings as parameters of this method to change the defaults.
 Also it's possible to make a highlighter of different style instead of a simple line.
 Let's adjust the crosshair in our sample.

 Note that a crosshair belongs to a chart plot, so it's possible to make a crosshair of every plot unique if necessary.